-What is the healthier diet for diabetes, heart health/cholesterol, pcos, inflammation and overall longevity, vegan or keto?
-Oh, the conflicting views.
-As with much in life, there’s no straight answer, but here at Kind and Keto, we will shed light on the yays and nays of both schools of thought – leaving it up to you to make up your own mind.
+What is the healthier diet for diabetes, heart health/cholesterol, pcos, inflammation and overall longevity?
+In this article we look at, “The Vegan vs Keto Debate: Which Diet is Best for your Health?” and try simplify it once and for all.
+Here at Kind and Keto, we will shed light on the yays and nays of both schools of thought.
+And leave it up to you to make up your own mind.
 So, if you want to hear the final verdict on what is healthier vegan or keto, read on…

 What is Your Goal?

 Before we dive into the pros and cons of the ketogenic and vegan diets, we must first establish what you want to achieve.
-Are you looking for a diet to help you shed a few plans, or is this a more long-term lifestyle change?
+Are you looking for a diet to help you shed a few kilos?
+Or is this a more long-term lifestyle change?

-Although the vegan and keto diets are polar opposites when it comes to how food is approached, they are both popular decisions when it comes to promises of weight-loss.
+Vegan and keto diets are polar opposites when it comes to how food is approached.
+But they are both popular decisions when it comes to promises of weight-loss.

-The weight-loss industry is a multibillion-dollar business in the US, and with two in three adults either being considered overweight or obese, it is no wonder that healthcare professionals are looking for reliable ways to beat this health pandemic.
+The weight-loss industry is a multibillion-dollar business in the US.
+With two in three adults either being considered overweight or obese, it is no wonder that healthcare professionals are looking for reliable ways to beat this health pandemic.
 For Overweight and Obesity stats click here.

 Extreme diets and weight-loss plans are also trying to get a slice of the money pie, and people easily fall for even the most absurd of plans to beat the bulge.